 The following sections of the tutorial contain descriptions for each part of the model.

 The Random Integer Generator block simulates random data generation.
 The EDGE standard specifies that the transmitter performs measurements during the useful part of the burst – excluding tail bits – over at least 200 bursts.
 In this mode, the transmitter produces 435 symbols per burst (9 additional symbols account for filter delays).
 The Phase Offset block provides continuous 3π/8 phase rotation to the signal.
 For synchronization purposes, the Upsample block oversamples the signal by a factor of 4.

-The Digital Filter block provides a GMSK pulse linearization, the main component in a Laurent decomposition of the GMSK modulation .
+The Discrete FIR Filter block provides a GMSK pulse linearization, the main component in a Laurent decomposition of the GMSK modulation .
 A helper function computes the filter coefficients and uses a direct-form FIR digital filter to create the pulse shaping effect.
 The filter normalization provides unity gain at the main tap.

 The I/Q Imbalance block simulates transmitter impairments.
 This block adds rotation to the signal, simulating a defect in the transmitter under test.
 The I/Q amplitude imbalance is 0.5 dB, and I/Q phase imbalance is 1°.

 Receiver Impairments.
 In this model, the Receiver Thermal Noise block represents receiver impairments.
 This model assumes 290 K of thermal noise, representing imperfections of the hardware under test.